 "My Old Man" and "The Worst Thing a Suburban Girl Could Imagine"

-by Melissa Bank (from the collection The Girls' Guide to Hunting and Fishing)
+by Melissa Bank (from The Girls' Guide to Hunting and Fishing)

 Suburban Girl (2007) directed by Marc Klein

 When I heard that Melissa Bank had recently died, I wanted to reread this collection.
 I wondered if the stories were as fluffy as I remembered.
 They're not, especially these two.
 Taken together, they could be considered a novella—and a good one—about a twenty-something woman (Jane) and her relationship with a much older mentor/lover (Archie).
 Her lack of footing, his mercurial charm and cruelty, their bad sex—it's all narrated with deflective breeziness.
 "Show, don't tell" is taken to an extreme.
 The closest Jane gets to complaining/explaining is to say—upon discovering Archie's secret drinking—that it's like getting the subtitles after the movie.
 My only margin note was a sigh.